• Modified on Dec 7, 2025

 Machapuchare Base Camp sits around 3,700 m.
 Annapurna Base Camp reaches approximately 4,130 m.
 Everything reaches maximum simplicity at these heights.
 Many tea houses use dormitory sleeping arrangements.
 Four to eight trekkers may share one room.
 You can forget about privacy here.

 Running water does not exist in rooms at this altitude.
 All water comes from buckets filled by hand.
-Toilets use only squat style with bucket flushing.
+Toilets use only the squat style with bucket flushing.
 Buildings freeze solid overnight during cold seasons.
 The harsh environment makes even basic facilities difficult to maintain.

 Fuel, food, and building materials all travel on backs.
 The effort required to keep these lodges running is enormous.

-Well lastly, the views compensate for every discomfort.
+Well, lastly, the views compensate for every discomfort.
 The world's highest peaks surround the camps.
 Stars shine with unusual brightness in the thin air.
 Sunrise turns the snow-covered mountains pink and gold.
 The natural beauty overwhelms any concern about cold rooms or basic toilets.

 This is why trekkers should be very conscious about the comfort that they can receive at heights.